The Simple Strategy For Reducing Your Founder Problems

 B. You should obey the nine-month rule.

 Think of your founder relationships like a marriage, except founder relationships have the added stress of building a company.
-Is it no wonder that many founder relationships don’t work out?
+Is it any wonder that many founder relationships don’t work out?

 That’s why I like the nine-month rule.
 The nine-month rule is simply a reminder that you should take your time before you fully commit to working long-term with your co-founder.